Creating Documents

 julia> remove_words!(sd, ["lear"])

-At other times, you'll want to remove whole classes of words.
-To make this easier, we can use several classes of basic words defined by the Languages.jl package:
+At other times, you'll want to remove entire classes of words.
+To make this easier, you can use several classes of basic words defined by the Languages.jl package:

 These special classes can all be removed using specially-named parameters:

-These functions use words lists, so they are capable of working for many different languages without change, also these operations can be combined together for improved performance:
+These functions use word lists, so they work with many different languages without modification.
+These operations can also be combined for improved performance:

-In addition to removing words, it is also common to take words that are closely related like "dog" and "dogs" and stem them in order to produce a smaller set of words for analysis.
-We can do this using the stem!()
+In addition to removing words, it is also common to take words that are closely related like "dog" and "dogs" and stem them to produce a smaller set of words for analysis.
+You can do this using the stem!() function:

 julia> using TextAnalysis